PurpleCrumpets/Hackintosh-Dell-Latitude-7390-2-in-1-OpenCore-EFI/README.md

 - USB 3 ports
 - HDMI
 - Web camera
-- touchpad
+- Touchpad
-- touchscreen
+- Touchscreen
-- pen support (with palm rejection)
+- Pen support (with palm rejection)
-- keyboard
+- Keyboard

+## What You Need to Add

+- SMBIOS info (see the [platform info](https://dortania.github.io/OpenCore-Install-Guide/config-laptop.plist/kaby-lake.html#platforminfo)) section in the Dortania Opencore Guide (specifically, the *MLB*, *SystemSerialNumber* and *SystemUUID*).

 ## What Needs Work